 - Leaking pressurized CO2 tanks in enclosed areas can be dangerous for occupants - both from high levels of CO2 and from lower levels of oxygen (O2 displacement / Asphyxiation)

 - 410ppm is the current average CO2 level on the planet

 - ASHRAE recommends a 1,000 ppm limit for office buildings and classrooms to ensure overall health and performance

 - OSHA limits workplace exposure levels to 5,000 ppm time-weighted average (over 8 hours)

 - Drowsiness can occur at 10,000 ppm (1%) – common in closed cars or auditoriums

 - Symptoms of mild CO2 poisoning include headaches and dizziness at concentrations less than 30,000 ppm (3%)

 - At 40,000 ppm (4%) CO2 can be life-threatening

-What are the similarities between CO and CO2?
+What are the similarities and differences between CO and CO2?